chocolatey-community/chocolatey-test-environment/packages/ReadMe.md

 Everything in here is ignored.

-Drop your package for testing here and update the last line in the Vagrantfile.
+- Drop your nupkg file here to test it using local source
+- Drop your nupkg file in subfolder remote to test it using remote source